 What do you think of when you think about editing film?
 A person in a dark room by themselves, staring at a computer screen, moving around film clips.
 Maybe you’re more old school, and you think of someone literally cutting and splicing together reels of film.
 Well, you’re kinda right, but there’s actually a whole lot more that goes on in the editing process before we even get to moving around the footage and splicing it together.

 And that’s just the first step to editing.
-This helps the editor to be acquainted with all of the footage that was shot, since the editor is not always on set for the filming.
+This familiarizes the editor with all of the footage, since the editor is not always on set for the filming.
 This also helps in the revision process, so if we’re looking for particular footage, from a particular camera, we know exactly where it is.
 If we’re looking for footage from a drone shot, look at that!
 It’s in the folder called drone!
 Editing is a big part of what we do here at Galileo and organization, though it’s definitely not the most glamorous part of film, is key in making a final professional product.
 And it’s fun for us to look through the footage from the shoot and think critically about each and every shot that we took, and think about how each shot will fit together like pieces of a puzzle in our final product.